Shi Lee’s Barbecue & Soul Food Cafe gives nearly 30,000 meals to kids affected by COVID-19 pandemic

 AMARILLO, Texas (KAMR/KCIT) — With kids out of school for the remainder of the school year and many people out of work, one local restaurant has made it their mission to help feed those kids in need.

-“When the COVID -19 pandemic broke out Shi Lee’s Barbecue and Soul Food with my mother and I we have been giving free kids lunches to anyone who needs them no purchase necessary,” Tremaine Brown, restaurant owner stated.
+“When the COVID-19 pandemic broke out, Shi Lee’s Barbecue and Soul Food, my mother and I, we have been giving free kids lunches to anyone who needs them.
+No purchase necessary,” Tremaine Brown, restaurant owner stated.

-In only 26 days nearly 30 thousand lunches have been prepped, packed, and given to kids in our area.
+In only 26 days, nearly 30,000 lunches have been prepped, packed, and given to kids in our area.

 “We give these lunches out and we also have a delivery program for those who don’t have vehicles.
 We’ll take them four or five families in different parts of the town,” Brown explained.